oujieww/openpose_caffe_train_cuda9/README.md

+# Modified
+i change some file associated with cuda/cudnn for higher version of CUDA 9.0+ and CUDNN 7.0+. i suggest to use 'make -j12' rather than cmake to build.

+i put original profile ,below.

 # Caffe_train

 Our modified caffe for training multi-person pose estimator.
 The original caffe version is in July 2016.
 This repository at least runs on Ubuntu 14.04, OpenCV 2.4.10, CUDA 7.5/8.0, and CUDNN 5.